mhesselbarth/Hesselbarth-etal-2024-CLER/CONTRIBUTING.md

 -   The final manuscript will be rendered at the end using the `Manuscript.qmd` file.
 -   Try to write informative commit messages (mine will become increasingly passive-aggressive over time :))
 -   Please indicate comments to already written text using your initial, e.g., `\<!-- MH: This needs a reference \-->`.
--   Please add all references to the `.bib.` file in alphabetical order trying to be as consistent as possible.
+-   Please add all references to the `.bib.` file trying to be as consistent as possible.
 (MH will try to keep this file as tidy as possible)
 -   For bigger discussions, open an [issue](https://github.com/r-spatialecology/Hesselbarth-etal-CLER/issues).
 -   Please be nice and respectful :)
 -   If code is required, it should loosely follow the `tidyverse` [style guide](https://style.tidyverse.org) (well...at least as close as possible)